 • In a pan, add ghee and splutter mustard seeds.
 Once they crack, add cumin seeds and saute until it turns golden brown.

-• Add the mashed tomatoes and tamarind extract.
+• Add the chopped tomatoes and little water.

-• Into this add turmeric powder, jaggery, salt, rasam powder, cumin seed powder, dried coriander powder, asafoetida and curry leaves so that the flavour goes well into the rasam.
+• Into this add turmeric powder, jaggery, salt, rasam powder, cumin seed powder, asafoetida and curry leaves so that the flavour goes well into the rasam.
+Mix well with tomatoes and cook it with little water.

 • You will start enjoying the aroma of the rasam at this stage.

-• Once they boil and the foam is formed, add the mashed toor dhal, cook for few min and switch off the stove.
+• Now add the mashed toor dhal, cook for few min and switch off the stove.

 • Garnish it with fresh coriander leaves.